sourcegraph/sourcegraph-public-snapshot/doc/user/automation.md

 Read on for the longer version.

-**Note about scalability**: the patches are generated on the machine on which the `src` CLI tool is being run.
-You can tune the number of parallel jobs with the `-j` parameter.
-If you still run into performance issues, feel free to use a bigger machine, possibly closer to your Sourcegraph instance so that downloading archives of repositories is faster.
+> **Note about scalability**: the patches are generated on the machine on which the `src` CLI tool is being run.
+That means archives of the repositories in a campaign have to be downloaded from your Sourcegraph instance to the local machine.
+We're working on remote execution of campaign actions.
+For now feel free to use a bigger machine, possibly closer to your Sourcegraph instance so that downloading archives of repositories is faster, and use the `-j` parameter to tune the number of parallel jobs being executed.

 #### Defining an action

 The first thing we need is a definition of an "action".
-An action is what produces a patch and describes what commands and Docker containers to run over which repositories.
+An action is what produces a patch and describes what commands or Docker containers to run over which repositories.

-Example:
+> **Note**: At the moment only two `"type"`s of steps are supported: `"docker"` and `"command"`.
+See `src actions exec -help` for more information.

+Here is an example defintion of an action:

 ```json
 {